Quansight/Quansight-website/apps/labs/posts/sympy_documentation.md

 places such as the left sidebar, making it difficult or impossible to read for people with low vision.
-It cannot be seen from these screenshots, but the classic Sphinx theme does not work well on mobile (the components do scale to smaller screen sizes at all), and it does not have native support for dark modes.
+It cannot be seen from these screenshots, but the classic Sphinx theme does not work well on mobile (the components do not scale to smaller screen sizes at all), and it does not have native support for dark modes.

 In order to pick a replacement theme, we ran a second survey from February